Ayscoghe Boucherett: Later life

 Although opened in 1800 at the cost of £100,000, the new harbour at Grimsby failed to attract the levels of trade the company had projected, caused largely by a lack of inland transport networks.
 The financial problems facing the Grimsby Haven Company led to factions and difficulty in its running and put strain on Boucherett's relations with Yarborough; having invested much money and time in the now failing company, Boucherett also found it draining of him financially.

 Aside from Parliamentary and business commitments, he served as a Deputy Lieutenant for Lincolnshire and a Justice of the Peace.
-Boucherett was also an officer in the Yeoman volunteers, being a Captain the Market Raisin Yeomanry in 1798 and then a Lieutenant-Colonel in and Commandant of the North Lincolnshire Yeomanry from 1814 until his death.
+Boucherett was also High Sheriff of Lincolnshire in 1795 and an officer in the Yeoman volunteers, being a Captain the Market Raisen Yeomanry in 1798 and then a Lieutenant-Colonel in and Commandant of the North Lincolnshire Yeomanry from 1814 until his death.
 He died in a carriage accident on 15 September 1815.
 At his death, his assets barely covered the debts he had accrued in his lifetime.
 He was succeeded as the High Steward of Grimsby by the Hon.
 George Anderson Pelham, the second son of the first Lord Yarborough.